JacksonAreaRobotics/JAR-Template/.github/README.md

 A simple and powerful VexCode library featuring PID, odom, and custom motion algorithms.

 ## Installation
-1. Download the project by cloning above or by clicking [here](https://github.com/2775Josh/JAR-Template/releases/latest).
+1. Download the project by clicking [here](https://github.com/2775Josh/JAR-Template/releases/latest).

 2. Extract the zipped file (perhaps to a folder such as documents, or vexcode-projects).